abacuscl/basicimprovements/README.md

  If there is no target player, it defaults to yourself.

  ### Chat Messages
- All chat messages are configurable in the `config.yml` file.
+ All configurable chat messages are configurable in the `config.yml` file.

  - New chat messages for players joining and leaving including time played and join/leave time.
  - New chat message for a player joining for the first time.